Daiado/cafeteria/README.md

 # Build Application

-If you are not using mac go to docker folder and run:
+If you are not using mac go to /docker folder and run:
 - `docker-compose up` in your terminal, it requires docker on you machine.

 If you are using a mac contact me so i can provide a jdk image (mac does not support alpine images)

-`Currently docker-compose up us not working because of feign as soon as i have it fix i wll remove this line so for now to run the application run all 4 microservices on you ide of your choise run gradle build and run the apps. to have a database go to docker folder and run docker-compose up. this is temporary and it will be fixed.`
+App will run on http://localhost:8080/

+recomennd running it on private browser since the cookie will not refresh and it will stuck the app(or remove the cookie token then your done on a normal browser)

 # Specs